deis/deis/README.md

 proceeding.

-Note for Ubuntu users: the VirtualBox package in Ubuntu (as of the last known release for 14.04) has some issues when running in ram-constrained environments.
+Note for Ubuntu users: the VirtualBox package in Ubuntu (as of the last known release for 14.04) has some issues when running in RAM-constrained environments.
 Please install the lastest version of VirtualBox from Oracle's website.